-Reading can be a challenge for young people right now because of restricted access to books with schools and libraries closed.
-You might be finding it hard to keep pupils motivated to read, especially over the holidays or outside of term time.
-Here are our ten top tips for supporting your pupils to keep reading during lockdown.
+Reading can be a challenge for some young people, and you might be finding it hard to keep pupils motivated to read, especially over the holidays or outside of term time.
+Here are our ten top tips for supporting your pupils to keep reading whilst away from school.

 1. Time to read

 One of the most important things you can do to keep pupils reading is to set aside time to read and ensure the reading habits you established in school continue at home, whether that is during holidays or generally outside of school time.
 Just 5-10 minutes a day makes a huge difference and will help sustain a reading habit.
 Once the habit is established in class and pupils are confident and comfortable setting aside dedicated reading time, discuss with pupils when they might like to read for 5-10mins a day.
 Is it at breakfast?
 Or before bed?
 When would work best for them?
 Encourage them to start reading at home as well as school, so this habit is embedded before term ends.

 2. Access to books

 Find out what is available for pupils through your local library service.
-Whether that's audiobooks through BorrowBox(this will open in a new window), or ebooks through an e-lending service, get to know what is available in your area so you can direct pupils and families to books they can share together.
+Whether that's audiobooks through BorrowBox, or ebooks through an e-lending service, get to know what is available in your area so you can direct pupils and families to books they can share together.
 Visit your local library before the end of term so pupils are familiar with it and how to borrow books, and help them register for a library card.

 3. All reading is good reading!

-For pupils with limited access to digital technology or books at home, it is hard to know what to recommend reading.
+For pupils with limited access books at home, it is hard to know what to recommend reading.
 It's important to remember too that books are not the only reading material that pupils might enjoy or have access to.
 All reading is good reading!
 Reiterate this in class, and set challenges for pupils to experiment with different types of reading and different formats.
 This could be a recipe, the side of a cereal packet or food container, or instructions or leaflets.
-You could even recommend pupils add subtitles to whatever they are watching on TV—they might be surprised at how much they read without realising it!

 4. Have conversations about reading

-You can still talk to pupils about books and reading, what they like or dislike about reading, and share your own experience.
-You can talk about the challenges you might be facing with reading right now, such as struggling to concentrate, not finding the right book, struggling to finish a book, and ask if your pupils are feeling the same.
-You can even talk about research on reading during lockdown and over the last few years, and how reading habits change, such as Scottish Book Trust Reading over Lockdown report(this will open in a new window), and talk about how their reading habits might have changed over the last year, or might change over the summer, or between home and school
+Talk to pupils about books and reading, what they like or dislike about reading, and share your own experience.
+Talk about the challenges you might be facing with reading, such as struggling to concentrate, not finding the right book, struggling to finish a book, and ask if your pupils are feeling the same.
+You could talk about research on reading during lockdown and over the last few years, and how reading habits change, such as Scottish Book Trust's Reading over Lockdown report.
+Talk about how their reading habits might have changed over the last year, or might change over the summer, or between home and school